FAQ

 Which forms are available?

-56 forms across 8 categories: Wills & Estates, Divorce & Family, Bankruptcy & Consumer Proposal, Power of Attorney, Real Estate, Small Claims & Civil, Name Change & Personal, and Business & Incorporation.
+427 forms across 11 categories: Wills & Estates, Divorce & Family, Bankruptcy & Consumer Proposal, Power of Attorney, Real Estate, Small Claims & Civil, Name Change & Personal, Business & Incorporation, Employment & HR, Tenant & Landlord, and Family (Pre-Marriage & Parenting).
 See the full list at /forms.

 Are forms available in French?